hridyeshh/PaperBoxd/README.md

 ### Vision

 PaperBoxd was conceived to solve a fundamental problem: reading is a deeply personal yet inherently social activity, but existing platforms fragment the experience.
-Our mission is to create a unified space where readers can:
+My mission is to create a unified space where readers can:

 - **Track their journey**: From "to-be-read" aspirations to completed masterpieces
 - **Discover meaningfully**: Through community curation and authentic recommendations